Everything you (probably) already know about New Year’s resolutions

 - Setting unrealistic goals / Setting too many goals

 - Losing track of their progress (or not tracking it at all)

 The New York Times reports that resolutions often fail because they are not the right resolutions.
 Most of the time, a resolution is created based on what someone else (our society) tells us.
 The goal is too vague, and there isn’t a realistic plan to achieve it.

 If the list of excuses can be extended, one question remains: What is the secret of the 8% of people who succeed?

 8. New Year’s resolutions and Comfort Zone Shake-Up

-As you probably know, I support the idea of expanding our Comfort Zones instead of jumping out of them.
-I cannot resist making the parallel between the pitfalls of New Year’s resolutions and the traditional way our society talks about the Comfort Zone.
+I support the idea of expanding our Comfort Zones instead of jumping out of them.
+I see a parallel between the pitfalls of the New Year’s resolutions and the traditional way we talk about the Comfort Zone.

-Shooting for the moon, having unrealistic (and sometimes competing) goals is like jumping outside—and too far—from your Comfort Zone.
-The idea is fascinating, but the reality is that only 8% of the people succeed, and we should do much better.
+Shooting for the moon and having unrealistic (and sometimes competing) goals is like jumping outside—and too far—from our Comfort Zones.
+The idea is fascinating, but the reality is that only 8% of people succeed, and we should do much better.

-If we want to be part of the 8% of people who succeed in keeping their New Year’s resolutions—or even more than that, if we want to improve our lives—we should start small and from ourselves.
+If we want to be part of the 8% of people who succeed in keeping their New Year’s resolutions—or even more than that, if we want to improve —we should start small and from within ourselves.

 New Year’s resolutions can be seen as good practice to shake up our Comfort Zones.
-For both, we should have a more of an organic process made of micro-steps and small accomplishments.
+For both, we should have more of an organic process of micro-steps and small accomplishments.